KnowPulse-KnowledgeBase/helium-exporter/index.md

 - "How to export raw phenotypic data and germplasm usinng Helium Data Exporter"
 - "How to load and visualize your pedigree and categorical data into Helium Pedigree Visualization Framework"

-# data-description:
-- "Raw phenotypic data"
+data-description: "Raw phenotypic data and Germplasm data."
-- "Germplasm data"
+---

 The KnowPulse KnowledgeBase focuses on short question-based lessons to help researchers get their work done.